Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Hierarchical Signaling in Noncooperative Control Systems

-\begin{exmp} The above is a general framework for non-cooperative game formulations between S and R, which permits analysis of the equilibrium achieving signaling rules in the most general form.
+The above is a general framework for noncooperative game formulations between S and R, which permits analysis of the equilibrium achieving signaling rules in the most general form.
 By adjusting the matrices, it is possible to generate many different examples of stochastic control/game problems in strategic environments.
-As one example, there can be two separate controlled stochastic processes: